scgraph

 In the above example, the output

-variable is a dictionary with three keys: length
+variable is a dictionary with two keys: length

 and coordinate_path